Pape Abou Cissé: International career

 Cissé represented the Senegal U20s at the 2015 African U-20 Championship in 2015.

 On 24 August 2018, he received his first senior call-up, for the 2019 Africa Cup of Nations qualifier match against Madagascar on 9 September 2018.
 He made his senior debut on 13 October 2018, in another qualifier at home to Sudan, and scored the only goal of the match.
-Cisse performances in 2021 Africa Cup of Nations, after replaced Napoli star Kalidou Koulibaly, who tested positive for coronavirus, in the Lions of Teranga's first two Afcon matches against Zimbabwe and Guinea are outstanding, attracted the interest of many European clubs.
+Cissé's performances in the 2021 Africa Cup of Nations, after replacing Napoli star Kalidou Koulibaly who had tested positive for coronavirus, in the Lions of Teranga's first two Afcon matches against Zimbabwe and Guinea attracted the interest of many European clubs.

+He was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the 2021 Africa Cup of Nations.